Skip to content

 Run in Development Mode (no packaging needed)

-1. Clone or unzip this repository
+# 1. Clone or unzip the project

 npm install